ssokolow/rust-cli-boilerplate/README.md

   fpath=(~/.zsh/functions(:A) $fpath)
   ```

-* Only use Clap/StructOpt validators for references like filesystem paths (as opposed to
+* Use Clap/StructOpt validators for references like filesystem paths (as opposed to
   self-contained data like set sizes) as a way to bail out early on bad data,
   not as your *only* check of validity.
 See [this blog post
  ](http://blog.ssokolow.com/archives/2016/10/17/a-more-formal-way-to-think-about-validity-of-input-data/) for more.